huahua1018/NYCU_CV2025_FinalProject/README.md

 ```

 ### Test
+Since the Kaggle competition requires submissions in the form of a notebook,
+you can run **cellpose-sam [inference version].ipynb** directly for testing and generating submission.csv.

 ### Visualization
 We provide a Python script that displays the original image, ground truth, and predictions from two different models side by side for easy comparison：